No Products in the Cart

 Avoid Overcharging: Unplug the charger to prevent cell stress when not in use.

 Pre-Ride Charge: Charge to 100% before rides for maximum range.
-Partial charges (75-80%) are sufficient for daily use to extend the lifespan but are not critical due to the durable nature of lithium-ion batteries.
+Partial charges (75-80%) are sufficient for daily use to extend the lifespan, but are not critical due to the durable nature of lithium-ion batteries.

 Tip: When starting a ride with a fully charged battery, avoid riding down steep hills with heavy regenerative braking.
 Overcurrent from regenerative braking can cause brake failure and damage the BMS (Battery Management System).